Most suspected skin cancers are often first noticed by the patient or a family member before they are brought to the attention of a doctor.

 Tumor tissue is vaporized with a highly focused beam of light.
 Because laser surgery only kills tumor cells on the surface of the skin, its use is limited and close follow-up is essential.

 Our doctors are evaluating a new, non-invasive imaging technique called confocal reflectance microscopy.
-This research advance allows doctors to rapidly image tissue removed during Mohs surgery, speeding up the detection of remaining tumor cells without the need for complex frozen tissue processing.
-In the future, the technique may also help in diagnosis, determining safety margins, and identifying any remaining tumor cells after topical therapy,
+This research advance could rapidly image tissue removed during Mohs surgery, speeding up the detection of remaining tumor cells without the need for complex frozen tissue processing.
+In the future, the technique may also help in diagnosis, determining safety margins, and identifying any remaining tumor cells after topical therapy.

 Any form of surgery may leave a scar, some more noticeable than others.
-When removal of a squamous cell carcinoma leaves a wound that is too large to close with simple sutures, skin grafts and flaps, and other reconstructive procedures performed by Memorial Sloan-Kettering surgeons can help heal the skin and restore its appearance.
+When removal of a basal cell carcinoma leaves a wound that is too large to close with simple sutures, skin grafts and flaps, and other reconstructive procedures performed by our surgeons can help heal the skin and restore its appearance.